mathew-fleisch/def-con-schedule/README.md

 ## DEF CON 26 Schedule

 Currently this script scrapes the [def con schedule](https://www.defcon.org/html/defcon-26/dc-26-speakers.html) and extracts the data into a json object.
 The json object that is generated is saved to a hard-coded file named [conference.json](conference.json).
-Maybe some day, there will be a UI...
+I also built a simple UI for the data to be displayed.

 ### Usage
 	npm install
-	MINIFIED=FALSE DEBUG_LEVEL=LOG npm start
+	AS_JS_OBJ=TRUE MINIFIED=TRUE DEBUG_LEVEL=LOG npm start

 	# Possible DEBUG_LEVEL levels
 	#   - DEBUG_LEVEL=DEBUG  # show errors, warnings, info and debug